yaroslav-honchar/converter/README.md

 This is a Next.js project that allows you to convert images to different formats.
 Also, this projects is deployed on [vercel](https://vercel.com/) here is [demo](https://convertage.vercel.app/).
-By vercel on demo you will have limitations on file size and files quantity peer time, but you can run this project locally and convert any size and quantity of images peer time.
+By vercel on demo you will have limitations on file size and files quantity peer time, but you can run this project locally and convert any size and quantity of images peer time by changing [constants](./src/widget/file-upload/constants/file-upload.constants.ts).
 Also, locally you can save history of changes by telegram bot.

 ## Scripts